norestrictionss/Ball-Rolling-Game/README.md

 ### Prerequisites
 JavaFX must be installed to execute the project.
+Executing the project via Eclipse Photon IDE will be better to avoid the problems.

 ### How to Run the Project?
 Executing Main.java will be sufficient for this.